gs-gs/ktlg/README.md

 <details><summary><b>Extra permissions info</b></summary>

 Default permissions in Slack allow any member of the workspace to install an app.
 We recommend changing this setting to only allow owners to install apps.

+**Note:** The application need only be installed into a workspace **once**, not once per user

 To do this:
  - click on the **name of your workspace then workspace settings**.
 This opens a browser tab
  - Under the Permissions tab, scroll down to **Apps & Custom Integrations**, and select **Manage permissions for apps and integrations in the App Directory**
  - Turn on **Approved Apps**